netdata/go.d.plugin/modules/geth/README.md

 learn_rel_path: "Integrations/Monitor/Blockchain"
 -->

-# Geth Monitoring with Netdata
+# Go-ethereum monitoring with Netdata

 Go Ethereum, written in Google’s Go language, is one of the three original implementations of the Ethereum protocol, alongside C++ and Python.